Economy of Bangladesh: Information and communication technology

+Bangladesh's information technology sector is a sector that has seen much growth in the past three years.
+Bangladesh has 80 million internet users, an estimated 9% growth in internet use by June 2017 powered by mobile internet.
+Bangladesh currently has an active 23 million Facebook users.
+Bangladesh currently has 143.1 million mobile phone customers.
+Bangladesh exported $800 million worth of software, games, outsourcing and services to European countries, the United States, Canada, Russia and India by 30 June 2017.

 Tourism

 The World Travel and Tourism Council (WTTC) reported in 2013 that the travel and tourism industry in Bangladesh directly generated 1,281,500 jobs in 2012 or 1.8 percent of the country's total employment, which ranked Bangladesh 157 out of 178 countries worldwide.
 Direct and indirect employment in the industry totalled 2,714,500 jobs, or 3.7 percent of the country's total employment.
 The WTTC predicted that by 2023, travel and tourism will directly generate 1,785,000 jobs and support an overall total of 3,891,000 jobs, or 4.2 percent of the country's total employment.
 This would represent an annual growth rate in direct jobs of 2.9 percent.
 Domestic spending generated 97.7 percent of direct travel and tourism gross domestic product (GDP) in 2012.
 Bangladesh's world ranking in 2012 for travel and tourism's direct contribution to GDP, as a percentage of GDP, was 142 out of 176.

-in 2014 125,000 tourists visited Bangladesh.
+In 2014, 125,000 tourists visited Bangladesh.
 This number is extremely low relative to total population.
 As of 22 May 2019 the total local population numbering 166,594,000 inhabitants.
 This gives a ratio of 1 tourist for every 1,333 locals.